How to Apply for Stress Leave in Alberta

 Workplace pressures often lead to severe stress, anxiety, burnout, or depression.
-In Alberta, stress leave gives workers the chance to prioritize their mental well-being without risking their employment.
-Read on to explore all your rights, application procedures, and available benefits of mental health leave in this article.
+In Alberta, stress leave allows workers to prioritize their mental well-being without risking their employment.
+Read on to explore all your rights, application procedures, and available benefits of stress leave in this article.

 What is Stress Leave in Alberta?